 Keywords Click a term to view the records with the same keywordThis object has the following keywords:

-- Refers to the most advanced phase of Geometric style, dating to the mid- and late eighth century BCE and appearing across a wide geographical area.
+- Late Geometric - Refers to the most advanced phase of Geometric style, dating to the mid- and late eighth century BCE and appearing across a wide geographical area.
 It varied significantly in different locations, but in general it is characterized in vase painting by a sophistication in the representation of figures and animals, including the portrayal of recognizable mythological figures and narrative scenes.
 Sculpture from this period depicts a wide variety of animals and human figures that are stylized, but more naturalistic than in earlier art.

-- Fragments of a ceramic or glass vessel from just below the rim.
+- rim sherds - Fragments of a ceramic or glass vessel from just below the rim.

-- A type of drinking vessel in the shape of a deep cup, usually with two horizontal handles attached to the lip and a small integral foot.
+- skyphoi - A type of drinking vessel in the shape of a deep cup, usually with two horizontal handles attached to the lip and a small integral foot.
 In all-black or unglossed plain wares the skyphos was the most common type of cup.

 Additional Images Click an image to view a larger version